oracle-livelabs/apex/ai-interactive-report-lab2/lab-4-configure-column-level-ai-attributes/lab-4-configure-column-level-ai-attributes.md

 ## Summary

-You configured SCM column context and reference data type for the replenishment report.
-The report is now better prepared to interpret warehouse and inventory questions accurately.
+You configured column context and reference data for key columns in the replenishment report.
+The AI can now correctly interpret business terms like "replenishment quantity," "high priority," and "open alerts," and map them to the appropriate columns and valid filter values.
+The report is ready for natural language interaction in the next labs.

 ## Acknowledgements